 The PPTI is aimed at staff, board members, or volunteers employed by / associated with Canadian registered charities that can identify an area where a policy change could have a significant strategic impact.

-The program’s lead faculty for 2018 is Jim Dinning.
+The program’s lead faculty for 2019 is Jim Dinning.
 Mr. Dinning’s extensive experience in government includes terms as a Deputy Minister and a Cabinet Minister.
-Other faculty members include Nancy Reynolds, Roger Gibbins, Brenda Eaton, and Bob Wyatt.
+Other faculty members include Nancy Reynolds, Brenda Eaton, Bob Wyatt, and Allan Northcott.

 The sessions will alternate between Calgary and Edmonton.
 Travel and accommodation bursaries will be provided to all participants.
 Each admitted participant will be required to pay a fee of not more than $700.